nirokay/WebsiteGenerator/README.md

 ## Licence

-This projects codebase is distributed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html), however you may use this software's outputs (HTML and CSS files) without any GPL limitations.
+This projects codebase is distributed under the [GPL-3.0 licence](https://www.gnu.org/licenses/gpl-3.0.html).
+However you may use any output from your project (generated HTML and CSS files) according to the MIT licence - basically without any limitations on source distribution.